 difficult (black trails)

 Elevation uphill 902m

 * These are approximate values and recommendations.
 Please take your personal fitness level, technical ability and the current weather conditions into account.
 Tirol Werbung cannot guarantee that the information provided is correct and accepts no liability.

-Trailhead is the Schlegeis Reservoir that is readily accessible by public transport from Mayrhofen and Ginzling (bus line 4102).
+The starting point is the Schlegeis reservoir, which is readily accessible by public transport from Mayrhofen and Ginzling (bus line 4102).
 Shortly after the last tunnel, a short footpath climbs to the Dominikushütte hut and merges with trail number 532 heading towards the Friesenberghaus lodge.
-Having reached the Friesenberghaus lodge at an elevation of 2,477 meters, follow the narrow path toward northeast and the summit of Hoher Riffler.
+Having reached the Friesenberghaus lodge at an elevation of 2,477 meters, follow the narrow path in a northeasterly direction until you reach the summit of the Hoher Riffler.
 A final climb that gains another 200 metres brings you to the top of the Petersköpfl mountain.
 Descend along the same route.